2020–21 Liga II

-The 2020–21 Liga II (also known as 2020–21 Liga II Casa Pariurilor) was the 81st season of the Liga II, the second tier of the Romanian football league system.
-A total of 21 teams contested the league, instead of 20, due to the no relegation rule imposed in the previous season by the suspension of the league due to COVID-19 pandemic.
-It was the fifth Liga II season with a single series.
-In the regular season each team played every other team once, followed by a promotion play-off and a relegation play-out.
-The first two teams promoted to Liga I at the end of the season and the third-placed and fourth-placed team played a play-off match against the 13th-placed and 14th-placed team from Liga I. The last six teams relegated to Liga III.
-The season began on 5 September 2020 and ended on 3 June 2021.
+The 2020–21 Liga II (also known as Liga II Casa Pariurilor for sponsorship reasons) was the 81st season of the Liga II, the second tier of the Romanian football league system, and the fifth consecutive season held in a single series.
+It began on 5 September 2020 and ended on 3 June 2021.

+The competition format was changed and consisted of two stages.
+In the first stage, each team played every other team once in a regular season, followed by a promotion play-off involving six teams and a relegation play-out with two groups of seven teams.
+In the second stage, the first two teams were promoted to Liga I, while the 3rd- and 4th-placed teams played play-off matches against the 13th- and 14th-placed teams from Liga I over two legs.
+The bottom two teams in each group were relegated, and the 5th-placed teams in each group played for the fifth relegation spot to Liga III.